 And it only took 35 years!

 I know, I know.
 It feels like I’ll be lucky to live long enough to enjoy a really happy marriage.
-However, the study did find this: If you do make it to the 35-year sweet spot, this study found that both you and your spouse will experience lower anxiety and depression, which resulted in increased health.
+However, the study did find this: If you do make it to the 35-year sweet spot, both you and your spouse will experience lower anxiety and depression, which resulted in increased health.
 So that’s a plus… assuming your health doesn’t crap out during those first few decades of trying not to lose it over who left their socks next to the hamper and loaded the dishwasher wrong.

 So what do the researchers have to say about how to stay together longer?
 Well, they don’t give a lot of tips outside of suggesting that if you work through the rough times, you will benefit in the long term.
 Except, of course, in the case of physical or emotional abuse.
 Those are deal breakers.
 Seriously.